 New science suggests that this herb’s snooze-inducing properties are nothing to sniff at…

 Lavender has a soothing reputation as a natural alternative to help you relax, unwind and let go of stress.
 But you’ve got to wonder.
 Does it really work?
 The good news is that it does.
-And as an added bonus, it pharmacists of the Middle Ages were correct, it has aphrodisiac qualities, too.
+And as an added bonus, if pharmacists of the Middle Ages were correct, it has aphrodisiac qualities, too.

 What the research says about lavender & sleep

 Rupinder cites a Thai study that looked at 20 participants and lavender’s impact on their health.
-It found a reduction in blood pressure, heart rate and respiratory rate.
+It found a reduction in blood pressure, heart rate, and respiratory rate.
 In terms of mood, those who inhaled lavender oil said they had more energy and were more relaxed.
-The research showed that lavender may be actually be able to alter brain waves and reduce stress.
+The research showed that lavender may actually be able to alter brain waves and reduce stress.

 Targeted studies looking at sleep specifically also netted results confirmed lavender’s active properties for combating insomnia.
-Researchers at University of Southampton in Britain tracked the sleep patterns of 10 adults.
+Researchers at the University of Southampton in Britain tracked the sleep patterns of 10 adults.
 For a week, half of the participants slept in a room where lavender essential oil was diffused in the air throughout the night.
 The rest snoozed in a similar room where a placebo (sweet almond oil) was released.
 Then the groups switched rooms.
 At the end of the study, volunteers ranked the quality of their sleep with 20% stating it was better in a lavender-scented room.

 Holistic pharmacist Sherry Torkos counts herself among lavender oil’s fans.
 The natural health specialist who works with companies like A.Vogel, a Swiss company that makes natural remedies and supplements.
 “Lavender essential oil offers calming and soothing properties that can help reduce stress,” she says.
 “It also serves as a great sleep aid for the whole family by helping you to fall asleep faster and enhance your quality of sleep during the night.”
 She recommends using a high-quality essential oil that’s 100% pure, natural and undiluted.